-- The Integer decoding method is used for a segment that appears as a decimal integer in the URI, - and as a binary integer in the binary encoding. - 2563 Input: The input to the decoding method is the bit string identified in the "bit position" row of - the coding table. - 2565 Validity Test: There are no validity tests for this decoding method. - 2566 Output: The decoding of this segment is a decimal numeral whose value is the value of the input - considered as an unsigned binary integer.
-The output shall not begin with a zero character if it is - 2568 two or more digits in length.
+The Integer decoding method is used for a segment that appears as a decimal integer in the URI, and as a binary integer in the binary encoding.

+Input: The input to the decoding method is the bit string identified in the "bit position" row of the coding table.

+Validity Test.
+There are no validity tests for this decoding method.

+Output: The decoding of this segment is a decimal numeral whose value is the value of the input considered as an unsigned binary integer.
+The output shall not begin with a zero character if it is two or more digits in length.

-2569 14.4.2.
+14.4.2.
 "String" Decoding Method

-- 2570 The String decoding method is used for a segment that appears as a alphanumeric string in the - 2571 URI, and as an ISO 646 (ASCII) encoded bit string in the binary encoding. - 2572 Input: The input to the decoding method is the bit string identified in the "bit position" row of - 2573 the coding table.
-This length of this bit string is always a multiple of seven. - 2574 Validity Test: The input bit string must satisfy the following: - Each 7-bit segment must have a value corresponding to a character specified in Table 51 (Appendix A), or be all zeros. - All 7-bit segments following an all-zero segment must also be all zeros. - The first 7-bit segment must not be all zeros.
-(In other words, the string must contain at least one character.) - 2580 If any of the above tests fails, the decoding of the segment fails. - 2581 Output: Translate each 7-bit segment, up to but not including the first all-zero segment (if any), - into a single character or 3-charcter escape triplet by looking up the 7-bit segment in Table 51 - 2583 (Appendix A) and using the value found in the "URI Form" column.
-Concatenate the characters - and/or 3-character triplets in the order corresponding to the input bit string.
-The resulting - character string is the output.
-This character string matches the GS3A3 production of the - 2586 grammar in Section 5.
+The String decoding method is used for a segment that appears as an alphanumeric string in the URI, and as an ISO 646 (ASCII) encoded bit string in the binary encoding.

+Input: The input to the decoding method is the bit string identified in the "bit position" row of the coding table.
+This length of this bit string is always a multiple of seven.

+Validity Test.
+The input bit string must satisfy the following:

+- Each 7-bit segment must have a value corresponding to a character specified in Table A-1, or be all zeros. - All 7-bit segments following an all-zero segment must also be all zeros. - The first 7-bit segment must not be all zeros.
+(In other words, the string must contain at least one character.)

+If any of the above tests fails, the decoding of the segment fails.

+Output: Translate each 7-bit segment, up to but not including the first all-zero segment (if any), into a single character or 3-charcter escape triplet by looking up the 7-bit segment in Table A-1, and using the value found in the "URI Form" column.
+Concatenate the characters and/or 3-character triplets in the order corresponding to the input bit string.
+The resulting character string is the output.
+This character string matches the GS3A3 production of the grammar in Section 5.

-2587 14.4.3.
+14.4.3.
 "Partition Table" Decoding Method